marcaddeo/clparse/README.md

 # `clparse`
-`clparse` is a command line tool for parsing CHANGELOG.md files using the Keep A Changelog format.
+`clparse` is a command line tool for parsing CHANGELOG files that use the Keep A Changelog format.
+The CHANGELOG file can be Markdown, JSON, or YAML format and can also be output into any of those formats once parsed.

 ## Usage
 ```